-I remember when I was leaving for my first solo trip I was more doubtful than ever.
-I was scared and I feared that I won’t be able to survive for long.
+I remember when I was leaving for my first solo trip I was doubtful more than ever.
 Would it be safe?
-Would the journey be interesting?
-How would I make friends on the road?
+Interesting?
+How will I make friends on the road?
 I had a million questions going through my mind.
 But out of all the doubt, one thing that bothered me the most was dealing with the language barrier!

 Last week, a reader asked me on Facebook if the local languages can make his solo travelling in North of India tough.
-He belonged from the South.
+He belonged from Kerala.
 In his words “Is language a barrier to travelling?
 I was planning to travel to the north of India next month but I don’t know Hindi.
 Can it be a problem?
 PS: I am travelling solo!”

 “PS I am travelling solo” — his message ended with the most important part!